-This website showcases the portfolio of Samia Husari – a multifunctional designer, artist, and Parsons School of Design colleague.
+This website showcases the portfolio of my friend Samia Husari – a multifunctional designer, artist, and Parsons School of Design colleague.

 Samia's inital concept sketches communicated the structure and functionality she wanted – first, a landing page laid out like cards strewn across a table in a random but readable arrangement